Have you been able to get a second chance checking account at Union Bank?

 1 people have gotten a Second Chance Checking Account at Union Bank.

 If Union Bank at 1101 Market St does not have Second Chance Checking, you can try checking out other banks in San Diego.

-Having your own bank account into the negative and then not being able to pay it back is nothing a person should have to experience.
-Having increasing fees from NSF charges, it can be difficult to pay the cash back.
+Getting your own bank account directly into the negative and subsequently not paying it back is nothing a person should have to go through.
+Having stacking fees from NSF fees, it might be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank offers you a new bank account such as this, they already know you have had some problems in the past with other banks.
+Whenever a bank gives you a new bank account similar to this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've got personal troubles with other banking institutions, they put your name on a list called chexsystems.
+When you've got money problems with other banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes banks may just take away a few capabilities to help make sure your bank account does not get into the negative once again.
-Whenever you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes banks will just take away a couple capabilities to help make sure your account does not get into the negative again.
+Whenever you get a new start with a second chance checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women eventually cashed your check so you will have 4 charges that put your bank account in the negative.
-That is 4 NSF charges.
-So along with your second chance bank account, you need to be sure to retain an eagle eye on all charges.
-Not only will you create trust along with your new bank, but you will get better at handling your money.
+Next thing you realize, the man or women ultimately cashed the check and you now have 4 charges that put your account in the negative.
+That could be 4 NSF charges.
+So together with your second chance bank account, you have to be sure to keep an eagle eye on all expenditures.
+You will not only create confidence along with your new bank, but you can get better at managing your hard earned dollars.